usnistgov/fipy/en/harmonize_solvers/_sources/USAGE.rst.txt

 The following flags take precedence over the :envvar:`FIPY_SOLVERS` environment variable:

+.. cmdoption:: --petsc

+   Forces the use of the :ref:`PETSC` solvers.

+.. cmdoption:: --pyamgx

+   Forces the use of the :ref:`PYAMGX` solvers.

 .. cmdoption:: --pysparse

    Forces the use of the :ref:`PYSPARSE` solvers.

+.. cmdoption:: --scipy

+   Forces the use of the :ref:`SCIPY` solvers.

 .. cmdoption:: --trilinos